 How to make ombre candles that change in scent as they change with color.
-This is an all natural recipe using soy wax and essential oil fragrance.
+This is a recipe using soy wax and essential oil fragrance.

 What if you could make a natural essential oil candle that changes fragrance and color as you burn it?
 It’s a lot easier to do than you would think.
 Making ombre candles with complimenting colors is the first step, choosing essential oils that smell lovely on their own and blended together is the second.